A Comprehensive, Well-Balanced Experience

 Foot and Ankle Orthopedics - Providing additional clinic and surgical experience to further develop critical thinking skills and knowledge to enhance the resident's understanding and treatment of foot and ankle pathologies.

 Pediatric Orthopedics - Residents participate in a formal rotation evaluating pediatric disorders and managing the injured child.

-Podiatric Medicine and Surgery - Enhancing your experience in the clinical and surgical management of foot and ankle disorders with the added responsibility of providing instruction to podiatric residents and students.
+Podiatric Medicine and Surgery - Enhancing your experience in the clinical and surgical management of foot and ankle disorders with the added responsibility of providing instruction to junior podiatric residents and students.

 Podiatric Medicine and Surgery at Kaiser Foundation facilities - Incorporation of resident involvement, with dedicated staff, in an evidence-based health maintenance organization.
 Residents gain experience in the full management of the podiatric patient from initial evaluation through discharge in a busy outpatient, inpatient and acute care and traumatized patient setting.

 Return to the Top